rh-mobb/rosa-workshop-content/rosa-content/300-app/networkpolicy.md

     echo $MS_IP
     ```

-1. Check to see if the `bgd` app can access the Pod.
+1. Check to see if the `nginx-sample` app can access the Pod.

     ```bash
-    oc -n bgd exec -ti deployment/bgd -- curl $MS_IP:8080 | head
+    oc -n test exec -ti deployment/nginx-sample -- curl $MS_IP:8080 | head
     ```

     The output should show a successful connection